0x392/full-stack-open-notes/part_6/6c-communicating-with-server-in-a-redux-application.md

 // reducers/noteReducer.js
 import noteService from "../services/notes";

+// `initializeNote` is an action creator that
-// Returns an async function: first an asynchronous
+// returns an async function:
+//   1.
+First an asynchronous operation is executed
-// operation is executed; then the action changing
+//   2.
+Then, the action changing the state of the
-// the state of the store is dispatched export const initializeNotes = () => {
+//      store is dispatched
+export const initializeNotes = () => {
   return async (dispatch) => {
     const notes = await noteService.getAll();